🔥 Induction Cooktops — India 2026

 Can a ₹3,000 induction handle Indian cooking for a family of 4–5?

 Yes — comfortably for normal daily Indian cooking.
 Three meals daily including roti, dal, sabzi, rice, and occasional deep frying are well within the capability of any 2000W+ model in this range.
-For very heavy cooking (multiple large biryani batches, frequent extensive deep frying, feeding 6+ people daily), consider the ₹4,000–₹5,000 range for more robust build quality.
+For very heavy cooking or feeding 6+ people daily, consider the ₹4,000–₹5,000 range for more robust build quality.

 Which induction under ₹3,000 is best for South Indian cooking?

-The Usha CookJoy 2000W (~₹2,999) and Prestige PIC 6.1 V3 both have dedicated dosa and idli preset modes calibrated for South Indian cooking temperatures.
-You'll also need a flat induction tawa for crispy dosa — a standard curved gas tawa doesn't give even heat on induction.
-Prestige has particularly strong service in South Indian cities (Chennai, Bengaluru, Hyderabad, Kochi).
+The Usha CookJoy (₹2,299) and Prestige PIC 6.1 V3 (₹2,495) both have dedicated dosa and idli preset modes.
+You’ll also need a flat induction tawa — a standard curved gas tawa doesn’t give even heat on induction.
+Prestige has particularly strong service in South Indian cities.

-Does voltage protection matter in an induction cooktop under ₹3,000?
+Does voltage protection matter in an induction under ₹3,000?

 Very much so in Indian conditions.
-Voltage spikes after power restoration — common across India — can fry the control circuit of budget induction models without protection.
-The Prestige PIC 6.1 V3 at ~₹2,499 has the best 4kV surge protection in this price tier.
-If your area has frequent power cuts with voltage spike-on-restoration (common in Tier-2/3 cities), choose the Prestige for longevity.
+Voltage spikes after power restoration can fry the control circuit of budget induction models.
+The Prestige PIC 6.1 V3 (₹2,495) has the best 4kV surge protection in this price tier.
 In stable-power metro areas, basic protection is adequate.
+In Tier-2/3 cities with frequent power cuts: choose Prestige.

 ✅ Best Induction Under ₹3,000 India 2026 — Final Rankings